informed-governance-project/NISINP/docs/ui_security_objectives_dashboard.rst

    :alt: Choice of columns
    :target: _static/user_manual_images/UM_SER_48.png

+For example, if a column always contains the same value (the creator or the evaluation framework is the same), it is worth hiding those columns.
+Hiding them can make the security objectives list on the dashboard cleaner and easier to understand.
+Once you uncheck a checkbox, the relevant column/s immediately disappear/s from the dashboard.

 8.	**Edit/Review**: Click the pencil icon to edit or review the selected entry.
 You can edit a security objective as long as it has not been submitted.
 Once it has been submitted, you can only review it; editing is no longer possible.
 If you hover your mouse over the pencil icon (highlighted in yellow in the screenshot below), a tooltip labeled **Edit** or **Review** will appear.

 .. figure:: _static/user_manual_images/UM_SER_49.png
    :alt: Edit icon